The Villisca Ax Murder House

 The Villisca Ax Murder House – Now With Overnight Accommodation!

 In the early hours of June 10th, 1912, the small town of Villisca, Iowa experienced an event that would re-shape it forever.
-During the night, the Moore family and two house guests where brutally killed in their sleep by an ax welding murderer.
-The family and victims:
+During the night, the Moore family and two other guests where brutally killed in their sleep by an ax welding murderer.
+The family and victims were: